 In mid-April, the colloquium leader will contact the group to gather the titles and abstracts and then group them thematically into the four sessions before sending the group's schedule to the IWL Assistant Director, Dr. Delia Ungureanu (firstname.lastname@example.org) by June 1, 2019.

 Together with the seminars, the colloquia are a required core component of our program, ensuring that every participant will have the opportunity to present their work and actively engage with their fellow participants.

-This year's colloquia are organized around seven World Literature topics:
+This year's colloquia are organized around eight World Literature topics:

 - Sociology of World Literature

 - World Literature and Translation